truong2710-cyber/truong2710-cyber.github.io/_pages/about.md

 In 2023, I reveived an excellent Bachelor Degree on Computer Science in Talented Program of **Hanoi Univeristy of Science and Technology (HUST)**.
 With a CPA of 3.9/4.0, I am ranked #1 in that program.

 Since Feb 2023, I have been working at VinAI Research as an AI Resident under the supervision of Prof. Minh Hoai Nguyen (The University of Adelaide) on **Efficient Object Detection**.

+I will be pursuing a Master’s in Computer Vision at MBZUAI starting in the Fall 2025 semester.